spolu/breach_core/hack/index.markdown

 }
 {% endhighlight %}

-Then we have to create an express app in `index.js`, syncrhonize its creation with the initialization of the module and expose some static content for our new tab:
+Then we have to create an express app in `index.js`, synchronize its creation with the initialization of the module and expose some static content for our new tab:

 {% highlight javascript %}
 var express = require('express');